 (And then the early socks, before anyone would have been motivated to impersonate them, acknowledged being brothers.
-I have no clue that Adam Smith has been involved in anything disruptive, nor the other family members.
+I have no clue that [redacted, the third known brother] has been involved in anything disruptive, nor the other family members.
 Just Oliver and Darryl.)

 So then is the address given a present or former residence?
 Are Darryl and Oliver Smith brothers, possibly twin brothers?
 [Smith has acknowledged that Darryl is his twin brother.]
 For the purposes of my study, I am not attempting to strongly distinguish between the brothers.
 Oliver Smith is far more visible as an open identity, but it is entirely possible that the more viciously disruptive Smith is Darryl.
 That is mostly speculation at this point.